 Police Find the Butcher of Bucharest

 On March 4th 1971, six doctors all came to the conclusion that Ion suffered from periodic bouts of epilepsy.
-A note from one of the doctor’s, Octavian Ieniste, was discovered beneath the brutalised body of Mihaela Ursu.
-Clutched between her fingers was a strand of hair that was all that was required to identify the man responsible.
+A note from one of the doctors, Octavian Ieniste, was discovered beneath the brutalised body of Mihaela Ursu.
+Clutched between her fingers was a strand of hair that was all investigators needed to identify the man responsible.
 However, this identification came too late to prevent additional attacks.
-Rimaru no longer targeted waitresses, he was willing and more than able to target any woman – whether they were alone or not.
+Rimaru no longer targeted waitresses; he was willing and more than able to target any woman, whether they were alone or not.

 Rimaru’s reign of terror came to an end when the police investigating the medical note were in the midst of a process of elimination for all of that doctor’s patients.
 Rimaru was not at his dorm room when police arrived, but they went in and searched the premises.
 During this search, Rimaru returned with his arsenal of weapons inside a bag.
 Forensic investigation matched the hair at the crime scene to Ion’s.
 Hence, they had an open and shut case.

 Police charged Rimaru with 23 violent crimes.
 The worst of these included:

 8 April 1970 – The premeditated murder of Elena Oprea.
 A neighbour interrupted the attack and forced him to flee.
 No rape took place this time.

 1 June 1970 – Rimaru beat Florica Marcu unconscious in front of her home.
 He took her to the Sfânta Vineri cemetery where he pushed her off a fence, raped her and stabbed her.
 Ion did drink some of her blood.
 A truck driver saved her life.

 19 July 1970 – Olga Bărăitaru became Rimaru’s third victim after he raped her.
 During the attempt on her life, she also sustained serious injury from an aggravated theft.